The Top 10 Rules Of Indoor Volleyball

 It is up to each individual player if they would like to serve overhand or underhand to the other team.
-However, the server is not allowed to step on or over the end line until after they strike the ball.
+However, the server is not allowed to step on or over the service line until after they strike the ball.
 Unlike in tennis, the server in volleyball is only allowed one opportunity to get the ball over the net.
 The server can serve the ball anywhere as long as it is able to get over the net without hitting the ground or landing out of bounds.
-If the server is unable to get the ball over the net or they step on the endline without striking the ball, the referee will stop play and award the point to the opposing team.
+If the server is unable to get the ball over the net and inbounds or they step on the endline without striking the ball, the referee will stop play and award the point to the opposing team.
 If their team loses the point, the server will no longer serve until their next turn.
 Usually as volleyball players get older, they start to serve overhand rather than underhand.
 This is because serving overhand is generally better as it is harder to send back over the net and gives the serving team a better chance of winning the point.

 3. Double Touch Rules

 In volleyball, a player is not allowed to hit the ball two times in a row with no other hit in between.
 This means that if a player hits the ball up in the air, they cannot hit it again until someone else on their team hits the ball.
-This is used throughout the game to ensure that players are not just setting the ball up to themselves in order to get a better hit for their team.
-Also, if a player were able to hit the ball multiple times in a row, the team aspect of the game would fall apart as there would just be players hitting the balls up to themselves and trying to take over a match alone.
-The game would no longer be a team game and would just be individual players leading their teams.
+This is used throughout the game to ensure that players are not just setting the ball up to themselves in order to get a better hit.
+Additionally, if a player were able to hit the ball multiple times in a row, the team aspect of the game would become less important as there would be players hitting the balls up to themselves and trying to take over a match alone.
 If a player wishes to hit the ball twice during a team's part of a rally, they must have one of their teammates hit the ball to separate the player's two hits.
 If a player blocks the opposing team's spike, they are allowed to hit the ball again since it does not count as a hit.

 4. Team Rotation Rules

 Team rotation is important as it usually causes the coach to use subs to reinsert people in the lineup that would improve the lineup after the rotation.
 Without rotating, a team would stay in the same place the whole match and nobody would change positions.
-This would also cause the same person to serve the whole match, which would not be fair to the rest of the team as server is usually the most liked position on the floor.
+This would also cause the same person to serve the whole match, which would not be fair to the rest of the team.

-The rotation is also key to keeping the game fair for each side, as a set rotation would mean that the strongest server could continue to serve over and over.
+The rotation is also key to keeping the game fair for each side, as a set position would mean that the strongest server could continue to serve over and over.

 5. Net Contact Rules

-During a match, the net is bound to be touched by either the ball or some players on the court.
-There are rules concerning these actions that restrict any type of touching by the players.
+During a match, the net is bound to be touched by either the ball or players on the court at some point.
+There are rules concerning these actions that restrict any type of touching the net by the players.
 For example, a player is restricted from reaching over the net unless it is for a follow through or trying to block the opposing team, only after they make contact with the ball.
 A player is also allowed to go under the net as long as it does not interfere with the other team as they try to hit the ball.

 If a player is deemed to have hit the net, either on purpose or by accident during a rally, then their team will lose that point.
 However, if it is decided that the net hit the player for any reason, then the player is clear of any violations and the game can continue without any penalties being accessed.

 If a ball were to hit the net and go over, then it is a live ball and can be hit.
 During a serve, if the ball hits the net and falls to the ground on the other side of the net, the serving team receives the point.
-This is important because unlike in other sports, like tennis, the server does not re-serve after the ball hits the net.
-The game continues and the returning teams still must return the ball back over the net.
+This is important because, unlike in other sports like tennis, the server does not re-serve after the ball hits the net.
+The game continues and the returning team is still tasked with returning the ball back over the net.

 6. Boundary Lines

 In volleyball, boundary lines are played similar to those of sports like basketball, tennis, and soccer.
 If the ball hits the ground on the boundary line during any match play, the ball is considered in and the point is awarded to the team that hit the ball.
-Unlike in basketball and football when the ball is ruled out of bounds as soon as it touches the boundary line, in volleyball the boundary lines are considered in bounds and can be used very strategically by participating teams.
+Unlike in basketball and football, when the ball is ruled out of bounds as soon as it touches the boundary line, in volleyball the boundary lines are considered in bounds and can be used strategically.

-Because the boundary lines are considered in, referees must have a close eye on the lines throughout the game which is why there is always one referee position at a high angle in a similar chair to that of tennis and another referee is standing behind the out of bounds line in order to get the best view.
+Since the boundary lines are considered in-bounds, referees must have a close eye on the lines throughout the game.
+This is why there is always one referee positioned at a high angle in a chair similar to tennis, and another referee standing behind the out of bounds line in order to get the best view.

-This rule can be utilized very strategically because if they aim for the line and are accurate with their hits, balls near the line are more difficult to return and therefore lead to more points.
-This strategy is also dangerous as it could lead to many balls out of bounds and points against your team if the hitter is not accurate enough.
+This rule can be utilized very strategically because if a player aims for the line and is accurate with their hits, balls near the line are more difficult to return and therefore lead to more points.
+This strategy presents a high risk, and it could lead to many balls landing out of bounds and points against your team if the hitter is not accurate enough.

 7. Player Number Rules

 At any time during a given volleyball match, each team is only allowed a maximum of six players on the court at once.
 This ensures that there will be three players positioned in the back row and three players positioned in the front row.
-Just like any sport, there is a maximum number of players allowed to play for each team at one time during the game.
 The coach is allowed to sub players during the game, but depending on the level, will have a limited number of subs they can use in a set.

 8. Scoring Rules

-During a volleyball match, the first team to reach 25 points, by at least two points in one set, wins the set.
+During a volleyball match, the first team to reach 25 points with a lead of at least two points in one set, wins the set.
 This means that if one team is up 25-23 in the first set, they would win that set.
-A volleyball match is usually the team to win two out of three sets in a game.
-If a team wins the first two sets, then the third will not be played and the winning team wins.
-Volleyball can also be played as the best three out of five, which is played on higher levels.
+The winner of a volleyball match is usually the team to win two out of three sets in a game.
+If a team wins the first two sets, then the third will not be played and the leading team wins.
+Volleyball can also be played with a best three out of five structure, which is typically seen at higher levels.
 If teams go 1-1 or 2-2, they will play a final tiebreaker set.
-The tiebreaker set will be up to 15 points while all the others will be up to 25.
+The tiebreaker set will be played up to 15 points, while all the others will be up to 25.

-The offense is the team that is serving and they can score by a defensive miss or an out of bounds hit.
+The offense is the team that is serving, and they can score by a defensive miss or a hit that goes out of bounds.
 The defense can score from an offensive miss, an out of bounds hit, or a serve that does not make it over the net.

 9. Illegal Hits